 - Resourcing – resourcing in place for pre-migration, migration and post migration activities – usually separate teams.

-- Capacity management – capacity plan in place and product roadmap updated to reflect procurement (lead time for purchase and installation) of additional capacity (Servers, storage, network etc.) and services.
+- Capacity management – capacity plan in place and product roadmap updated to reflect procurement (lead time for purchase and installation) of additional capacity (Servers, storage, backups, network etc.) and services.

 - Process – rigorously tested, documented and ready to go.

 - Tools – use tools to automate process and reporting such as reporting on site owners, large lists, third party etc. But remember that Microsoft doesn’t support using migration tools to jump versions.
 Use a intermediary farm if you do jump or else your in for a lot of pain.

 - Risk plan – work with extended team to assemble list of risks, likely hood of occurring, impact and plan to addresses them – more on this later.

 - Budget – is based on solidified requirements, extensive peer reviews and allocated for certain – executive sign off in writing.

 As part of your analysis you categorized sites by complexity – green, yellow, red.
 Though you may think green starts first that’s not the case, all sites begin at once – I sure hope you planned your resourcing or you will incur much risk – this is covered later in Blog.
 What do I mean by start all at once?
 Here is a quick summary:

 - Green sites can begin almost immediately because no re-work or cleanup is required.
 For green sites, simply give site owners enough waring to prepare, review training materials on the new SharePoint and prepare the site users.